dSzczypta/CloudServicesRecruitmentTask/README.md

 Installation process is fairly simple.
 All you need is alredy prepared in Dockerfiles and `docker-compose.yml` file.
 You clone repository, enter one command, and all services, images and containers should be running on your machine.

 1. Clone the repository from GitHub with `git clone https://github.com/dSzczypta/CloudServicesRecruitmentTask` `cd your_repository` command.
+2. Create `.env` file based on `example.env`
-2. Run the `docker compose up` command.
+3. Run the `docker compose up` command.
 It will build required images and start all services (backend written in Django + postgres database).
-3. The application will be accessible at `http://localhost:8000`.
+4. The application will be accessible at `http://localhost:8000`.
-4. To load initial data for the project use `docker exec cloud_services-backend-1 bash -c "python manage.py loaddata fixtures/menu.seed.json"`.
+5. To load initial data for the project use `docker exec cloud_services-backend-1 bash -c "python manage.py loaddata fixtures/menu.seed.json"`.
-5. Create a superuser by entering the container with the command `docker exec -it cloud_services-backend-1`, then type the command `python manage.py createsuperuser`.
+6. Create a superuser by entering the container with the command `docker exec -it cloud_services-backend-1`, then type the command `python manage.py createsuperuser`.
 Complete the required registration information.

 ## Contact